inet-framework/inet/showcases/tsn/framepreemption/doc/index.rst

 *****************************

 For the ``FramePreemption`` configuration, the high-priority frames have their own queue in the MAC.
-When a high priority frame becomes available, the current background frame transmission is almost immediately stopped.
+When a high-priority frame becomes available, the current background frame transmission is almost immediately stopped.

 The delay is roughly the duration of an FCS + transmission duration + interframe gap.